 Jump to article contents:

-- Could I keep any of my inheritance payment?
+- Can I keep any of my inheritance payment?

 Want help to start an IVA?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts.

-An inheritance payment is unquestionably categorised as a windfall.
-As such if you are written into someone’s will and they die while you are in the Arrangement any money you receive must be paid into it.
+If you are written into someone’s will and they die while you are in the plan, any money you receive must be handed over to your IVA company.

 One of the most common questions about an inheritance payment received during an IVA is whether you will be able to keep any of the money to help pay for urgent expenditures.

-The rules say that all of the inheritance money you receive has to be paid into the Arrangement.
-However your insolvency practitioner does have the discretion to allow you to keep some of the money if they feel you have a reasonable requirement.
+The rules say that you should pay all the inheritance money you receive into the Arrangement.
+However your insolvency practitioner does have the discretion to allow you to keep some of the money.
+This could be if they feel you have a reasonable requirement.

-As such if you really need some cash to repair your car or perhaps your boiler at home, it is possible that your IP will allow you to retain the necessary cash to pay for this.
+You might really need some cash to repair your car or perhaps your boiler at home.
+It is possible that your IP will allow you to retain the necessary cash to pay for this.
 However this is by no means certain and will depend on the individual circumstances surrounding your situation.

-It is absolutely critical that you do not spend of the inheritance money you have received without first getting agreement for this with your IP in writing.
-Spending any of the money without your IPs agreement could lead to the failure of your IVA.
+You must not spend any of your inheritance money before getting agreement with your IP.
+This could lead to the failure of your IVA.

-The only thing you must not do is pay off any of your creditors (especially friends and family) and then try to start the Arrangement.
-This would be considered a preferential payment and could cause issue getting the agreement of the remaining creditors.
+The one thing you must not do if you are still planning to start an IVA is pay off any of your creditors (especially friends and family).
+This would be considered a preferential payment and could mean your remaining creditors reject the IVA proposal.

-If you feel that you might inherit some money in the next five years but are not exactly sure if or when this will happen you might want to delay starting an IVA but you are still under pressure from your creditors.
-In this situation you could use a Debt Management Plan (DMP) to manage your debts on a temporary basis while you wait for the inheritance payment.
+If you think you will inherit some money but are not exactly sure when, you might want to delay starting an IVA.
+However you will still be under pressure from your creditors.
+In this situation you could use a Debt Management Plan (DMP) to manage your debts temporarily while you wait for the inheritance payment.